 The compliance office is to be notified of any potential conflicts of interest.
 In principle, its response must address the interests of the client which is harmed by the conflict of interest

-- with priority over those of the management company and individuals acting on its behalf and - with equal priority in relation to the interests of other clients.
+• with equal priority in relation to the interests of other clients.